uc-cdis/gen3.org/content/resources/user/submit-data.md

 Data in a Gen3 data commons is either stored in variables that are exposed to the API for query (what we refer to as 'metadata') or it is stored in files that must be downloaded prior to knowing their content (or 'data files').
 For more information on the difference between data files and metadata exposed to the API, see the documentation on [data types in a Gen3 data commons](/resources/user/data-types).

 The process of uploading a data project to a Gen3 data commons is simple:
+	1. Prepare Project in Submission Portal
+	2. Upload Data Files to Object Storage
+	3. Map Uploaded Files to a Data File Node
+	4. Submit Additional Project Metadata
+	5. Link Files to their Metadata

-	1. Upload data files
+	1. Upload data files using the gen3-client.
-	2. Map data files to a node in the data dictionary
+	2. Map data files to a node in the data dictionary.
-	3. Map additional clinical/experimental metadata to nodes in the data model
-	4. Link the data file node(s) to appropriate parent node(s)
+	3.

 The following sections provide step-by-step instructions for this process:

-## 1. Prepare your Project in Submission Portal
+## 1. Prepare Project in Submission Portal
 * * *
 <!--
 This section could be removed if we (semi)automate CMC creation for users